Careers360 Logo

 Diodes - Definition, Symbol, Types, Applications, FAQs

-The original diode was a two-electron tube of evacuated glass or metal, a negative cathode and a positive anode.
-In electronic diode circuits like radio and television receivers, they were utilised as rectifiers and detectors.
+The original diode was a two-electron tube of evacuated glass or metal, a negative cathode, and a positive anode.
+In electronic diode circuits like radio and television receivers, they were utilized as rectifiers and detectors.
 When the anode (or plate) is exposed to a positive voltage, electrons released from the heated cathode travel to the plate and then back to the cathode through an external power supply.
-Electrons cannot leave from the cathode when a negative voltage is supplied to the plate, hence no plate current flows.
+Electrons cannot leave the cathode when a negative voltage is supplied to the plate, hence no plate current flows.
 Electrons can flow from the cathode to the plate, but not from the plate to the cathode, in a diode.
-Anode (positive lead) and cathode (negative lead) establish the polarity of a diode (negative lead).
+The anode (positive lead) and cathode (negative lead) establish the polarity of a diode (negative lead).
 Most diodes allow current to flow when the anode is given a positive voltage.

 A diode has two diode terminals and is an electrical component with only a single direction (so long as it is operated within a specified voltage level).
-The ideal diode has zero resistance in one direction, but in the other it has endless resistance.
+The ideal diode has zero resistance in one direction, but in the other, it has endless resistance.

 A p-n junction is the most common type of diode.
 One material (n) with electrons as charge carriers abuts a second material (p) with holes (places depleted of electrons that behave as positively charged particles) as charge carriers in this type of diode.
 A depletion area forms at their interface, via which electrons diffuse to fill holes in the p-side.

-Diode SymbolDiode Symbol
+Diode Symbol

-Symbolic diode image or diode diagram
+Diode symbol image or diode diagram

-Construction of Diode
+Construction Of Diode

-Electrical diode can be made from silicon or germanium, two semiconductor materials.
+An electrical diode can be made from silicon or germanium, two semiconductor materials.
 When the anode voltage exceeds the cathode voltage and the diode conducts readily with minimum voltage loss, the diode is said to be forward-biased.
 When the cathode voltage exceeds the anode voltage, the diode is regarded to be reverse-biased.
 The arrow in the symbol represents the conventional current flow direction when a diode conducts.

 NCERT Physics Notes :